Mitigating Catastrophic Forgetting in Target Language Adaptation of LLMs via Source-Shielded Updates: Analysis

 \paragraph{Alternative Freezing Methods.}

 SSU employs column-wise freezing to preserve the entire processing pathway of critical source features (\S\ref{subsec:freezing}).
 To validate this design choice, we compare its effectiveness against row-wise and element-wise freezing.
-As shown in Table \ref{tab:wanda}, the results demonstrate a clear advantage for our column-wise approach.
+As shown in Table \ref{tab:ablation_all}~\ding{172}, the results demonstrate a clear advantage for our column-wise approach.
 Column-wise freezing consistently achieves the best performance on chat, safety, and source language tasks.\footnote{While row-wise freezing preserves all connections from a single input neuron, it fails to protect any single, complete output feature.
 This explains its weaker performance across chat, safety, and source language tasks.} On target language tasks, it remains highly competitive, with only a 1.2 point drop on MT compared to element-wise freezing.
-These results validate the guiding hypothesis for the design of SSU: \textit{preserving entire feature pathways is a critical strategy to safeguard source knowledge while enabling effective target-language adaptation.}
+These results validate the guiding hypothesis for the design of SSU: \textit{preserving entire feature pathways is a critical strategy to safeguard source knowledge while enabling effective target-language adaptation.} We provide a theoretical grounding for these structural constraints and their relation to the stability-plasticity dilemma in Appendix \ref{appendix:theory}.

 \paragraph{Alternative Importance Scoring Methods.}